waveform80/picamera/docs/recipes1.rst

     stream = io.BytesIO()
     with picamera.PiCamera() as camera:
         camera.resolution = (640, 480)
-        camera.start_recording(stream, format='h264', quantization=23)
+        camera.start_recording(stream, format='h264', quality=23)
         camera.wait_recording(15)
         camera.stop_recording()

-Here, we've set the *quantization* parameter which will cause the video encoder to use VBR (variable bit-rate) encoding.
-This can be considerably more efficient especially in mostly static scenes (which can be important when recording to memory, as in the example above).
-Quantization values (for the H.264 format) can be between 0 and 40, where 0 represents the highest possible quality, and 40 the lowest.
-Typically, a value in the range of 20-25 provides reasonable quality for reasonable bandwidth.
+Here, we've set the *quality* parameter to indicate to the encoder the level of image quality that we'd like it to try and maintain.
+The camera's H.264 encoder is primarily constrained by two parameters:

+* *bitrate* limits the encoder's output to a certain number of bits per second.
+  The default is 17000000 (17Mbps), and the maximum value is 25000000 (25Mbps).
+  Higher values give the encoder more "freedom" to encode at higher qualities.
+  You will likely find that the default doesn't constrain the encoder at all except at higher recording resolutions.

+* *quality* tells the encoder what level of image quality to maintain.
+Values can be between 1 (highest quality) and 40 (lowest quality), with typical values providing a reasonable trade-off between bandwidth and quality being between 20 and 25.

+As well as using stream classes built into Python (like :class:`~io.BytesIO`) you can also construct your own :ref:`custom outputs <custom_outputs>`.
+This is particularly useful for video recording, as discussed in the linked recipe.

 .. _split_record: